General Usage

 Button

 Clicking the Reset button sets all controls to their default values.
 This is useful if you want to start over with adjusting the effect.
-Right clicking the button displays a context menu with various reset options.
+Clicking the arrow down button displays a context menu with various reset options.
 See the Reset, Undo & Presets page.

 Sliders